trolster/urcli/.github/CONTRIBUTING.md

 ## Contribution review process

-This repo is currently maintained by [@trolster](https://github.com/trolster).
-I will likely review your contribution.
-If you haven't heard from me within 10 days, feel free to bump the thread or @-mention me to review your contribution.
+This repo is currently maintained by [@trolster](https://github.com/trolster) and [@gabraganca](https://github.com/gabraganca).
+We will likely review your contribution.
+If you haven't heard from one of us within 10 days, feel free to bump the thread or @-mention one of us to review your contribution.

 ## Community

 Discussions about the urcli take place on this repository's [Issues](https://github.com/trolster/ur-cli/issues) and [Pull Requests](https://github.com/trolster/ur-cli/pulls) sections.
 Anybody is welcome to join these conversations.

-Wherever possible, do not take these conversations to private channels, including contacting me (the maintainer) directly.
+Wherever possible, do not take these conversations to private channels, including contacting us (the maintainers) directly.
 Keeping communication public means everybody can benefit and learn from the conversation.